nakulnarang/kanye_llm/README.md

 - **Dataset**: The dataset is generated using the GPT-4 API and consists of 1000 prompt-response pairs in Kanye West's style, stored in `kanye_1000_conversations.json`.
 - **Evaluation**: The model's performance is evaluated by computing the average perplexity of generated responses.

+## Instructions to Run

+-- **Clone the Repository**
+   Clone the repository to your local machine and navigate into the project directory:

+-- Upload dataset and ipynb notebook to google colab and use the GPU there to run the entire notebook for faster execution

 ## Repository Structure

 ```plaintext